aron23/ai-cyber/notebooks/ViT-experiment/README.md

 ### Key Findings

-1. **Multi-Channel Superiority**: The 5-channel encoding achieved the highest accuracy (92.86%), demonstrating that multiple perspectives of payload data enhance classification performance.
+1. **Multi-Channel Superiority**: The 5-channel encoding achieved the highest accuracy (93.30% validation), demonstrating that multiple perspectives of payload data enhance classification performance.

 2. **Spatial Encoding Impact**: RGB Hilbert encoding (92.11%) significantly outperformed RGB Spiral (79.06%), highlighting the importance of locality-preserving mappings.
 The Hilbert curve's ability to maintain spatial proximity proved more effective than the spiral pattern.